StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ```

-This creates a check state in the StackState product with the health value `CRITICAL`, attached to the component or relation matching the `topology_element_identifier`.
-The `check_state_id` is used to distinguish check states within the current health stream.
 If after following the previous steps you health data does not show in StackState, there is a [troubleshooting guide](/configure/health/debug-health-sync.md) for the health synchronization.

 ### Send in Stream Definitions and Health Checks